 We know dealing with an Emotet and/or Trickbot infection can be a major pain.
-These banking trojans are self propagating and can spread rapidly through a network.
+These banking Trojans are self-propagating and can spread rapidly through a network.
 On top of that, they typically install other malware and sometimes ransomware.
-Often times it seems as soon as you clean a host, it is re-infected.
+Often it seems as soon as you clean a host, it is re-infected.

 Disable Administrative Shares

 Disabling Administrative Shares is highly recommended.
 It will help prevent hosts from re-infecting one another.

 - On Windows workstations (7, 8.1, and 10), use the value name AutoShareWks

 - On Windows servers (2008, 2012, and 2016), use the value name AutoShareServer

 In the image below, we used "net share" to view the administrative shares, then created the AutoShareWks DWORD value, restarted the server service, and then used "net share" again to verify the administrative shares (C$, D$, and ADMIN$) were no longer present.

 Note: you must restart the server service (or reboot) for the changes to the admin share to take effect.

 Several of our partners have used these methods successfully:

 - Stop and disable the LanmanServer (Server) service.
 If you only stop it, when the system is rebooted, the service will auto-start.